 Car accidents have always been a leading cause of death among all demographic groups.
 As cars have gotten safer and as safety features have reduced the risk of a crash causing very serious injuries, the number of people dying in car accidents each year had been steadily declining.
-Unfortunately, we're now seeing that trend reverse and the risk of a deadly crash is rising dramatically again.
+Unfortunately, we're now seeing that trend reverse and the risk of deadly crashes rising dramatically again.

 Unfortunately, completely self-driving cars are not ready to hit the market for most consumers.
 Meanwhile, the dangers that motorists present to each other are now sending accident rates skyrocketing.